Prevailing Wage and Davis-Bacon Compliance in Montana

 Both state and federal wage determinations in Montana include:

 - Total Hourly Rate: The sum of the basic hourly rate and fringe benefits.
-For example, if the basic hourly wage is $30 and fringe benefits are valued at $5, the total hourly rate would be $35.
-The contractor must pay the full $35 in cash wages if no fringe benefits are provided.
+For example, if the basic hourly rate is $30 and fringes are $5, the total is $35.
+Workers must receive the full $35 in cash wages if the contractor does not provide fringe benefits, or a combination of basic wage and bona fide benefits totaling $35 per hour worked.

 Compliance for Contractors and Subcontractors